 Lab Science Commons 2103

 Dr. Hannah Kinmonth-Schultz grew up in Hanover, WI.
-She graduated from the University of Wisconsin-Madison with a BS in Botany and received her MS in Forestry and PhD in Biology at the University of Washington-Seattle.
-Her research expertise is in plant environmental perception and the mechanisms controlling plants' transition to flowering, especially in complex and changing environments.
+She graduated from the University of Wisconsin-Madison with a BS in Botany and received her MS and PhD at the University of Washington-Seattle.
+Her expertise is in plant environmental perception and the mechanisms controlling plants' transition to flowering, especially in complex and changing environments.
 She uses a multidisciplinary approach that spans molecular biology, physiological ecology, and statistical and mathematical modeling.
 Hannah is also an enthusiastic educator.
-Her classroom teaching experience spans Kindergarten through the undergraduate and graduate student levels.
-These experiences coupled with her own educational experiences have driven her to seek solutions to address the diversity gap in STEM, culminating most recently in co-founding of Jayhawks Breaking Barriers at the University of Kansas where she was postdoctoral researcher in the Joy Ward and Lena Hileman labs.
-As an Assistant Professor at Tennessee Tech, she is interested in pursuing both plant- and education-based research questions.
+Her classroom teaching experience spans K-12 through the undergraduate and graduate student levels.
+She seeks strategies to improve student learning outcomes and solutions to address the diversity gap in STEM.
+For example, she was a co-founder and curriculum design chair of the successful Jayhawks Breaking Barriers program at the University of Kansas.
+At Tennessee Tech, she is interested in pursuing both plant- and education-based research questions.